cloudera-labs/envelope/README.md

 * [Decisions Guide](docs/decisions.adoc) - information on using decisions to dynamically choose which parts of the pipeline to run
 * [Tasks Guide](docs/tasks.adoc) - how to apply side-effects in an Envelope pipeline that are separate from the data flow
 * [Security Guide](docs/security.adoc) - how to run Envelope in secure cluster configurations
+* [Repetitions Guide](docs/repetitions.adoc) - how to re-run cached steps in a streaming job based on provided criteria